bhavya1729/Different_doors_neuro/README.md

 This finding provides a possible explanation for the relatively low Lose Shift rates observed in the WSLS analysis.
 Even after receiving a loss, participants often continued selecting the same option rather than switching, suggesting the presence of choice perseveration or habit-like behavior during the task.

 Inference: The behavioural analysis shows that people do learn in learnable blocks, but imperfectly.
 They are slowed down by a stay bias that causes them to miss update opportunities.

+Sub-01 had 4 bad channels, 4 ICA components removed (blinks), and 100% of epochs survived rejection.
+The PSD shows clean 1/f slope with no 60 Hz contamination.
+Data quality is acceptable.